 What Happens When Kale Goes to Seed?

-The stalks are a bit brittle and in high wind will detach from the mother plant.
+The stalks are very brittle and in high wind will detach from the mother plant.
 Sadly, this can happen before the seed has time to mature.
-If you’ve got stalks breaking off, tie up the stalks around a stake of bamboo for support.

 The Seed Saving Process

-- Once the seed pods are ripe and beginning to dry out, cut the stalks at the bottom of the plant.
+- Once the seed pods ripen, dry out and turn brown, cut the stalks at the bottom of the plant.

 - Toss the dried stalks into your compost or see if your goats will eat them.
 (Be prudent with raw Brassicas fed to your ruminants as too much can cause bloat – the dried stalks should be fine.)